 According to the author, it is the memory, etched in us, of what has gone before.

 Thus, this image is a kaleidoscope of hundreds of pottery fragments collected by Doctor Yosef Garkinkel representing dance as it was practiced 5,000 to 9,000 years ago.
 When Twyla Tharp contemplates it, she gets an intense impression of déjà-vu.
 If you have ever danced in a group, you can feel in your gut that the people on the pottery are your ancestors.

 Note : I don’t agree with the mystic approach of the author.
 There is no need to invoke some ancestral memory or other (where would it be kept? how was it transmitted?) to explain the feeling of understanding and empathy that a dance scene evokes, even after several thousand years.
 All human beings have universal fundamentals in common.
 Language, music and dance are part of that, just like symbolic thought and the ability to create tools.
 Humans talk.
 Humans sing.
 Humans dance.
 And have done for at least tens of thousands of years.
 Certainly we all have in common the genetic basis necessary for these behaviors, but this does not constitute a memory, however, at least not in the way that Twyla Tharp means it.

 Chapter 5: Before you can think out of the box, you have to start with a box

 In this chapter, Twyla Tharp takes a similar approach to Getting Things Done.
 But where David Allen has a dry style, very, or even too practical, Twyla Tharp suggests something more fluid, more open.
 But the fundamentals are the same: have an organizational system that lets you easily find all the documentation you need for a project.
-Memory, in spite of all its power, is weak.
-Before throwing yourself full bore into a project, you must document it the best you can in order to establish a solid base from which to create.
+Memory, despite all its power, is weak.
+Before throwing yourself full bore into a project, you must document it the best you can to establish a solid base from which to create.